NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/Vocabulary.md

      problem solving: The process of formulating a problem,  finding a solution, and expressing the solution.

-     program: A sequence of instructions that speci es how to perform tasks on a computer.
+     program: A sequence of instructions that specifies how to perform tasks on a computer.

      programming: The application of problem solving to creating executable